Little Mo Mitchell: Storylines

+In January 2016, Little Mo attends her father Charlie's funeral off-screen, and avoids Kat, along with their other sisters.
+In September 2022, a grown-up Freddie (now played by Bobby Brazier), returns to Walford believing that Billy is his father.
+Billy goes along with Freddie's assumptions to spare him from heartache, until Billy's ex-wife Honey Mitchell (Emma Barton) phones Little Mo and urges her to tell Freddie the truth.
+Freddie is upset when Phil tells him that Billy is not his father.
+In August 2023, Freddie visits Little Mo off-screen after learning the truth about Graham and how the incident with her led to his birth.
+He confronts her for not telling him, resulting in a row between them.
+Little Mo is left devastated by the revelation that Freddie knows the truth about his father.
+Kat and Jean Slater (Gillian Wright) later visit her in Barnstaple to comfort her.

 Reception

 In 2002 readers of OK! magazine voted Little Mo as their "top TV character" of the year.
 For her portrayal of Little Mo, Ainsworth was nominated in the "Best Actress" category at the 2002 British Soap Awards.
 Ainsworth won two "Best Actress" awards at the Inside Soap Awards and TV Quick Awards.
 She won the "Most Popular Actress" award at the National Television Awards.
 While in 2005 she received another nomination for "Best Actress" at the British Soap Awards.

 Further, Little Mo is featured on Virgin Media's compilation of the all-time 'catfights' and praised for daring to take on her volatile sister Kat.
 When the website compiled a list of the best-ever EastEnders moments, they chose Little Mo attacking Trevor with the iron, stating: "After years of abuse from her evil husband, viewers cheered when Little Mo finally put an end to their marriage."
 Entertainment website Digital Spy also chose the moment Mo hit Trevor with the iron as one of their best ever Eastenders moments.
 Little Mo was profiled in Karen Boyle's book "Media and violence: gendering the debates", which discussed her rape ordeal and her abuse by Trevor.
 Upon watching Little Mo's early appearances, a columnist for Soaplife said that she had "Kath's Cafe written all over her.
 Either that or she could share a market stall – and maybe more – with Mark."

+In 2008, All About Soap included Little Mo and Trevor's domestic abuse plot in their list of "top ten taboo" storylines of all time.
+Their writer described it as one of the "taboos which have bravely been broken by soaps."